Boston Celtics

+History

 1946–1950: Early years

 The Boston Celtics were formed on June 6, 1946, by Boston Garden-Arena Corporation president Walter A. Brown as a team in the Basketball Association of America.
 In 1948, the team earned its first playoff appearance, only to lose to the Chicago Stags 4–1.
 In 1949, the team missed the playoffs, fifth in the Eastern Division.
-Then, on August 3, 1949, the team became part of the National Basketball Association after the absorption of the National Basketball League by the BAA.
+Then, on August 3, 1949, the team became part of the National Basketball Association following the merger of the BAA and rival National Basketball League.
 In 1950, the Celtics signed Chuck Cooper, becoming the first NBA franchise to draft a black player.
 Chuck Connors of The Rifleman fame was an original member of the Celtics in 1946.

-1950–1957: Arrival of Bob Cousy and Red Auerbach
+1950–1958: Arrival of Bob Cousy and Red Auerbach

 The Celtics struggled during their early years, until the hiring of coach Red Auerbach.
 In the franchise's early days, Auerbach had no assistants, ran all the practices, did all the scouting—both of opposing teams and college draft prospects—and scheduled all road trips.
 One of the first great players to join the Celtics was Bob Cousy, whom Auerbach initially refused to draft out of nearby Holy Cross because he was "too flashy".
 Cousy's contract eventually became the property of the Chicago Stags, but when that franchise went bankrupt, Cousy went to the Celtics in a dispersal draft.

 After the 1955–56 season, Auerbach made a stunning trade, sending perennial All-Star Ed Macauley to the St. Louis Hawks along with the draft rights to Cliff Hagan for the second overall pick in the draft.
 After negotiating with the Rochester Royals—a negotiation that included a promise that the Celtics owner would send the highly sought-after Ice Capades to Rochester if the Royals would let Russell slide to No. 2—Auerbach used the pick to select University of San Francisco center Bill Russell.
 Auerbach also acquired Holy Cross standout, and 1957 NBA Rookie of the Year, Tom Heinsohn.
-Russell and Heinsohn worked extraordinarily well with Cousy, and they were the players around whom Auerbach would build the champion Celtics for more than a decade.
+Both Russell and Heinsohn worked extraordinarily well with Cousy, and they were the players around whom Auerbach would build the champion Celtics for more than a decade.
+With Bill Russell, the Celtics advanced to the 1957 NBA Finals and defeated the St. Louis Hawks in seven games, earning their first NBA title.
+In 1958, the Celtics again advanced to the NBA Finals, this time losing to the Hawks in 6 games.